istepaniuk/gilded-rose-php-with-tests/README.md

 about how you could use this kata.
 The original source of the kata is on [her GitHub page](https://github.com/emilybache/GildedRose-Refactoring-Kata).

-This repo was forked from [@codecop's](https://github.com/codecop) mercurial repo at https://bitbucket.org/pkofler/gilded-rose-kata-php-setup, those commits where preserved in this history.
+This version was forked from [@codecop's](https://github.com/codecop) mercurial repo at https://bitbucket.org/pkofler/gilded-rose-kata-php-setup, those commits where preserved in this history.
+Tests where reworked and the code updated to a PHP 7.2 flavor.

 [BSD License](http://opensource.org/licenses/bsd-license.php), see `LICENSE` in repository.